nashville-software-school/client-side-mastery/book-2-fun-functions/chapters/FUNCTIONS_ASSESSMENT.md

 In this assessment, you are going to write some functions that will also continue to strengthen your knowledge of data types, data structures, and iteration that you learned in the previous book.

 Contact your instructor to get a link to your assessment repository.
-Once you get the link, make sure you are in your `workspace` directory and then clone the repository.
+Once you get the link, make sure you are in your `workspace` directory and then clone the repository with the following process.

+1. Authorize with Github and click on the link it generates for your repository.
+2. Click on the `Code` button at the top of the repository code.
+3. Click the `SSH` link inside the box that appears.
+4. Copy the connection string by clicking the copy icon on the right.
+5. Go to your terminal.
+6. Run the `cd ~/workspace` command.
+7. Run `git clone {paste step 4 here}`
+8. `cd` into the directory that gets created.
+Remember to `ls` to see it.
+It should start with `book-2-assessment-something`.
-Open the project directory in Visual Studio code and then read the instructions below.
+9. Open the directory with `code .`
+10. Read the instructions below.

 ## What You Need to Do